Measure transport with kernel mean embeddings: Numerical experiments

+\textbf{Skewing the Normal distribution and the kernel choice.} In this case we define the negative log-likelihood to be $h(x) = -\log(2\Phi(-2x))$, where $\Phi$ is the Gaussian c.d.f..
+We initialise samples from $\pi_{0} = \mathcal{N}(0,1)$.
+Again, the p.d.f for the target is computed with the help of \textit{QuadGK}.
+We apply the RBF kernel with bandwidth $\sigma = 1.5$ and the quadratic kernel, respectively.
+The regularisation is fixed as $10^{-5}$.

-\textbf{One-dimensional skew-normal target.} Here, we choose $\pi_{0} = \mathcal{N}(0,1)$ as the prior and $h(x) = -\log(2\Phi(-2x))$ as the negative log-likelihood, where $\Phi$ is the Gaussian c.d.f..
-In Figure \ref{fig:skew_example}, we show normalised histograms of the posterior approximation, obtained by the KME-dynamics with RBF-kernel (Figure \ref{fig:skew_example_1}) and quadratic kernel (Figure \ref{fig:skew_example_1_q}), both of them with parameters $N = 200$, $N_{\text{steps}} = 50$, $v_{t}^{0} = 0, \forall t$, and $\varepsilon = 10^{-8}$.
+In Figure \ref{fig:skew_Normal}, we show normalised histograms of the posterior approximation, obtained by KME-dynamics with RBF-kernel (Figure \ref{fig:skew_example}) and quadratic kernel (Figure \ref{fig:skew_example_q}).
 Comparing with the target p.d.f., we see that the RBF kernel outperforms the quadratic kernel in this case, capturing the nonlinearity in the dynamical evolution.
 As suggested by Observation \ref{obs:Kalman} and Proposition \ref{pro:ReproducingKF}, the quadratic kernel provides a Gaussian approximation.

-\textbf{High dimensional skew-normal target.} Generalising the previous experiment to higher dimensions, we choose $\pi_{0} = \mathcal{N}(0,I_{d\times d})$ as the prior and $h(x) = -\log(2\Phi(\gamma^{\top}x))$ as the negative log-likelihood, where $\gamma^{\top} = [-2,0,0,\cdots 0]$.
-In Figure \ref{fig:skew_error} we plot the Wasserstein-2 distance \cite{figalli2021invitation} between the first component of the posteriors and the true target (1d skew-normal), against the dimension $d$ (using the Julia package \textit{OptimalTransport}).
-We choose either $N=200$ particles (Figure \ref{fig:skew_200}), or $N = 500$ particles (Figure \ref{fig:skew_500}) are examined.
-The KME-Dynamics are performed with both the RBF-kernel and the quadratic kernel, each with parameters $N_{\text{steps}} = 50$, $v_{t}^{0} = 0, \forall t$, and $\varepsilon = 10^{-8}$.
-As expected, the performance of KME-Dynamics get worse when the dimensionality of the space grows, and improves with more samples.
-Notably, the RBF kernel always outperforms the quadratic kernel.
-In particular, the characteristic (nonparametric) RBF kernel appears to works significantly better when the dimension is greater than 20, and when the number of particles is fairly large.